MiyukiHoshi21/computing-work/teachers-day/story.md

 “Okay!
 Get to work everyone!”
 Mr Ng (Comp) announced.

+*At the computer room*

+The computing teachers decided that the 3 girls would work together on one part of the code while they work together on the rest of the code.

+“If you don’t know how to write anything just inform us okay?”
+Mr Ho (Comp) advised the girls.

+“No worries, we’ve got it.
+We’ll tell you if we need help.”
+(Girl 11) assured the teachers.

+The girls started discussing among themselves about which code to write.

+“We’ll need to add a bit where the robot can move it’s hand.”
+(Girl 5) stated.

+“I wonder how those who are baking the cupcakes are doing.”
+(Girl 6) muttered.

+*At the cooking room*

+“Okay here are the ingredients for the cupcakes.
+You all can split into pairs to start preparing the cupcakes.
+Each pair will bake 6 cupcakes.”
+Mdm Tang (Cooking) instructed the students that were there.

+“Do you all still remember how to make the cupcakes?
+If you have any problem feel free to find any of us.”
+Ms Chang added, going to her own station to make her own batch.

+“Let’s be a pair.”
+(Girl 7) suggested to (Girl 8) who nodded in agreement.
+The remaining students grouped themselves into 2 pairs – (Girl 9) and (Girl 10), and (Boy 7) and (Boy 9).

+As they baked, they chatted about their zombified classmates.

+“Our classmates that have turned into zombies are so scary!”
+(Girl 9) shivered while mixing the batter.

+“I know right, I wonder how it feels to be a zombie!”
+(Girl 10) commented, crushing the walnuts.

+“At least we are helping to save them.”
+(Girl 8) said positively.

+*Once the cupcakes were done*

+“Wow, they smell as amazing as I remember!”
+(Boy 9) remarked, taking a batch of cupcakes out of the oven.

+“Mhmmm I wonder if there will be any leftovers for us.”
+(Boy 7) joked.

+*At the STEM room*

+“Where’s Ms Yick (Music) and (Girl 3)?”
+(Girl 1) queried, scanning the room for them.

+“Ms Yick (Music) said she went to the music room to get her score for the notes the buzzer will buzz.”
+Mrs Chu (SC) mentioned.

+“I’m back!
+I got the notes from the Arduino lessons we had so we can refer to them will writing the code!”
+(Girl 3) popped into the room.

+“Thanks!
+This would help us a lot!”
+(Girl 2) thanked, setting up a laptop.

+Mr Lim (SC) handed the girls a breadboard, the buzzer and wires and went to write his part of the code with Mrs Chu (SC).

+*At the Makerspace room*

+“I’m done designing the robot!”
+Ms Goh (Art) informed, “Now you can transfer it onto the computer.”

+“I have a thumb drive we can use to transfer the diagrams to the machine” Mr Low told the 3 boys that were with him.

+(Boy 13) whispered to his friends, “I wonder how the rest of our classmates are doing.”

+“Me too, I’m glad we chose this, doing hardware is more fun than software to me.”
+(Boy 12) whispered back.

+“Shhh!
+Mr Low (Makerspace) is coming!”
+(Boy 14) hissed and the 3 of them went back to work.

 *Many moments later*

 “Okay that’s the last of the zombies.”
 Mr Ong (SC) panted, wiping the perspiration that had formed on her forehead.